cbaehr/christianbaehr.github.io/index.markdown

 <div markdown="1" class="spaced-lines">

-I am a Ph.D Candidate in the Department of Politics at Princeton University.
-I am also a graduate affiliate with the Niehaus Center for Globalization and Governance and a Graduate Fellow with the Princeton Sovereign Finance Lab.
-You can find an updated version of my CV [<span style="color:#1a73e8">here</span>](https://www.dropbox.com/scl/fi/i0g8oah9l7sury15gsg90/baehr_cv.pdf?rlkey=s3zq5x9twmkaomxws45d1jhqf&st=sa2xw77h&dl=0).

-My dissertation project analyzes the effects of international economic changes related to climate change and trade on domestic institutional development and the political behavior of domestic actors.
-More broadly, I study the political economy of climate change and government finance.
-My interests also include the politics of sovereign debt, the political economy of natural resources, and the impact of development interventions on human development and the environment.
+I am a Ph.D.
+Candidate in Politics at Princeton University, a Graduate Affiliate of the Niehaus Center for Globalization and Governance, and a Graduate Fellow with the Princeton Sovereign Finance Lab.
+My research examines how international economic changes linked to climate change and public finance shape domestic institutions and political behavior.
+More broadly, I study the political economy of climate change, government finance and sovereign debt, and natural resources.

-I have extensive teaching experience spanning international relations and quantitative methods.
-At Princeton, I have assisted in instruction for PhD-level coursework in quantitative analysis and text-as-data and multiple undergraduate courses in international relations.
-I co-organized the R for Public Policy course for the Princeton Junior Summer Institute from 2022-24.
-I previously designed and taught courses in introductory and advanced statistical programming and political methodology at William & Mary.
+I have taught extensively in international relations and quantitative methods, assisting in Ph.D. courses on quantitative analysis and text-as-data and multiple undergraduate IR courses at Princeton.
+I co-organized the *R for Public Policy* course for the Princeton Junior Summer Institute (2022–24) and previously taught statistical programming and methodology courses at William & Mary.

-Previously, I was an analyst for the AidData Research Lab at William & Mary, where I conducted geospatial impact evaluations of development projects and also managed the AidData Geocoding team.
+Prior to graduate school, I was an analyst in the Research and Evaluation Unit at the AidData Research Lab at William & Mary, where I conducted geospatial impact evaluations of development projects and also oversaw the AidData Geocoding team.
 I earned a A.B. in Economics from Washington University in St. Louis and an M.A. in Politics from Princeton University.

 <style>
 /* Hide the default triangle */